 A sad discovery is the disappearance of an Art Nouveau copper plated inscription on a tomb.
 The transcriptions register gives details of this monument but it is no longer there.

 Whilst sieving topsoil built up over years of neglect, we have found pieces of ceramic flowers and collected them together.
-Last year we were providing a tour open day and a couple wanted to see their family grave in the South West area; This area had not been cleared as it is habitat for our resident foxes and other wildlife, but a small clearing of this part revealed:-
+Last year we were providing an open day tour and a couple wanted to see their family grave in the South West area.
+This area had not been cleared as it is habitat for our resident foxes and other wildlife, but a small clearing of this part revealed:-

 An exciting find was a whole ceramic flower cross on a double grave nearby and we can only assume the broken pieces that have been collected also belong to this grave.

 This vase of ceramic flowers was found on 1st October 2019 in the North West area whilst a volunteer was clearing brambles to reach a couple of small sycamore trees we wanted to remove.